 The mandatory phone camera selfie.
 Sorry, Jon, for the not so flattering image :)

 After dinner, it’s time for some sun

 I recently bought a LEE big stopper, a 10 stop filter.
 Haven’t gotten around to try it out properly until now.
-It’s as dense as wielding glasses!
+It’s as dense as welding glasses!
 I had set the exposure timer for 3 minutes, but then I noticed the awesome colors just above the mountains.
-I wanted to get some close ups before it was to late, so I stopped the timer at 148 seconds.
+I wanted to get some close ups before it was too late, so I stopped the timer at 148 seconds.
 Seems like that was just enough.

 The nameless pond with the Rondane mountains in the background: